stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 sink()
 ```

-With the global dataframe ready, we can now proceed to the analysis part.
+With the global dataframe ready, we can now proceed to the analysis.

 3 DATA ANALYSIS:
 ================